-Geopolitical pressure is elevating, the United States' control over China continues only is increasing and the trend of "new globalization" has taken shape.
+Geopolitical pressure is elevating, the United States' control over Taiwan on tax issues continues intensify and the trend of "new globalization" has taken shape.
 Technology manufacturers have launched globalization positioning around the world to expand their global presence accommodate customer needs.
-Since some heavyweight foreign companies decided to set up logistics centers in Taiwan after evaluation, other companies will inevitably be driven to relocate their warehouses to Taiwan.
-To seize these opportunities, FRG will continue to construct tailored warehouses and initiate collaboration plans with property-related industries, effectively enhancing the overall development strength of the park and opening up opportunities for diversified cooperation.
+Since some heavyweight foreign companies decided to set up R&D or logistics centers in Taiwan after evaluation over the past two years, other companies will inevitably be driven to relocate their warehouses to Taiwan.
+To seize these opportunities, the Company will continue to construct tailored warehouses and initiate collaboration plans with property-related industries, effectively enhancing the overall development strength of the park and opening up diverse cooperation opportunities with manufacturers.

 III.
-Land Developments
+Land Developments: